Sand Casting vs Die Casting

 Round Two Winner is…

-As I said before, its like comparing apples to oranges.
-I hope you are starting to see they both have benefits and limitations based on the project needs.
+Strong tie.
+Both have benefits and limitations based on the project’s needs.
 So the only way to call a winner for round 2 is to discuss your needs with a metal casting expert.
-Our team is standing by waiting to answer your questions!

 Die casts are best produced with aluminum, zinc, and magnesium alloy combinations.
 This can be restrictive on the type of alloy for your part.